cellexec/cellexec/README.md

 # 👋 Hey there!
 I'm Marcel

-> [!TIP] Self-taught tech enthusiast from Würzburg, Germany — born in '96, raised on curiosity, and a proud cat dad of two.
+Self-taught tech enthusiast from Würzburg, Germany — born in '96, raised on curiosity, and a proud cat dad of two.
 I’ve been passionate about IT since I was 12 and am always eager to automate, improve, and learn new things.

 ## 🧰 What I like working with